Confederate Monument in Louisville: Historic status

 A 2002 act of the General Assembly created the Kentucky Military Heritage Commission.
 The Commission oversees the protection of monuments and memorials in their registry.
 The Confederate monument is currently listed as a potential site.

 The monument was placed on the National Register of Historic Places on July 17, 1997, one of sixty-one different Civil War-related sites in Kentucky so honored on the same day.
-Four other monuments are in Louisville/Jefferson County.
+Three other monuments are in Louisville/Jefferson County.
 The 32nd Indiana Monument and the Union Monument in Louisville were both in Cave Hill Cemetery, although the first is now at Louisville's Frazier History Museum to preserve it.
-John B. Castleman Monument is on Cherokee Circle in the Highlands, a block from Bardstown Road.
-The other, Confederate Martyrs Monument in Jeffersontown, is in Jeffersontown City Cemetery in Jeffersontown, Kentucky.
+The Confederate Martyrs Monument in Jeffersontown is in Jeffersontown City Cemetery in Jeffersontown, Kentucky.
+The John B. Castleman Monument was formerly on Cherokee Circle in the Highlands, a block from Bardstown Road, but was removed on June 8, 2020.
+It is pending cleaning and relocation to Castleman's burial site in Cave Hill Cemetery, which has not been done as of May 2025.

 In supplemental material collected for the 1997 nomination, Joseph E. Brent of the Kentucky Heritage Council argued Gaines Foster's three phases of the Lost Cause does not fit well with the Kentucky experience.
 Brent suggests two periods divided by the 19th and 20th centuries.
 Brent paraphrases the NRHP guidelines for eligibility to say that monuments moved out of their integrity of location, e.g. a monument moved from a cemetery to a public space, are not eligible for inclusion in the registry.